 There are some things I LOVE about this packaging.
 These aluminium tubes are really great.
 Every time you press it leaves a little dent to mark the use.
 There’s something so satisfying about seeing them slowly crinkle and deflate as they’re used.
 And you don’t get any of that annoying situation where the tube is 90% air and you’re struggling to get the last of the product out.

 Depending on your locale, however, the product may instead be sold in a flip-cap plastic tube.
 So depending on what you’d prefer, you can find both versions.

-On a more superficial note, the colour of the tube is not great – a primary-paint coloured green.
+On a more superficial note, the colour of the tube is not great in my opinion – a primary-paint coloured green.
 And I don’t like the bulky screw-off cap, as it’s difficult to remove and unnecessarily, comically large in the hand.
 The whole packaging, in fact, is large, making it a great purchase for the price – though not a great product for taking travelling.